 Spain has bi-lateral agreements with some countries, such as Andorra, Brazil, Chile, Ecuador and Peru that allow citizens from these countries visiting Spain for short periods of time to obtain free emergency medical treatment.
 Everyone else needs to take out private health insurance.

 In Spain, you get primary heath care through a health centre (centro de salud or centro de asistencia primaria or CAP), or a general doctor (médico de cabecera).
 Before you can see a doctor, you’ll need to register (see above).

-Click on this map to find your local health centre.
 The health centre will probably have around six doctors and you may not see the same one each time you visit, although in some centres you can book to see the same doctor, particuarly if you are in ongoing treatment.
 Find a doctor with his or her own practice through the phone book or by personal recommendation.

 Doctors may offer both private and state healthcare; make sure you are clear which type of healthcare you want.
 There may be separate surgery times for private and state patients.
 You should be given a leaflet called Carta de Derechos y Deberes (Charter of Rights and Obligations) that sets out your rights as a patient.
 You usually make an appointment to see a doctor at a health centre although doctors with individual practice may offer a first-come-first-served basis.
 You have the right to be accompanied by a friend or relative during consultations.
 You can change doctors easily, just by re-registering.